Impact of Agent Orange in Vietnam: Ecological effects

 Agent Orange had devastating ecological effects on Vietnam's plant life, which also contributed to the creation of refugees during the war.
 The ecological effects of Agent Orange have been reported to continue to affect the daily lives of Vietnamese citizens.
 A study showed dioxin contamination in soil and sediment samples and hypothesized "that a major route of current and past exposures is from the movement of dioxin from soil into river sediment, then into fish, and from fish consumption into people."
-Studies in the Aluoi Valley, a village near a now-defunct military base that was operating between 1963 and 1966, confirmed this process of biological magnification, as contaminated soil acted as "reservoirs" of TCDD Agent Orange toxin that would later transfer to fish and ducks and finally to humans, all via consumption.
+Studies in the Aluoi Valley, a village near a now defunct military base that was operating between 1963 and 1966, confirmed this process of biological magnification, as contaminated soil acted as "reservoirs" of TCDD Agent Orange toxin that would later transfer to fish and ducks and finally to humans, all via consumption.
 The International Union for Conservation of Nature concluded that "much of the damage can probably never be repaired."

 Deforestation

-Official US military records have listed figures including the destruction of 20% of the jungles of South Vietnam and 20-36% (with other figures reporting 20-50%) of the mangrove forests.
+Official U.S. military records have listed figures including the destruction of 20% of the jungles of South Vietnam and 20–36% (with other figures reporting 20–50%) of the mangrove forests.
 An overall reduction in biomass, i.e. plant and animal populations, has been noted along with loss of soil nutrients and ecosystem productivity in terms of growth yields.
 Forests that have been sprayed multiple times (estimates point to about a quantity of land equaling 500000 ha) have extensively exacerbated ecological disadvantages; recovery times are dubious and "the plant and animal communities have been totally disrupted" due to "total annihilation of the vegetative cover".
 The long-term effect of this deforestation continues to result in less aged foliage and mangroves being unable to grow from even a single spraying, with many patches of economically unviable grass colloquially referred to as "American grass".
-Farm land that was destroyed in the process of militarization and the creation of battlefields produced an agricultural wasteland, forcing Vietnamese farmers to work with contaminated soil for more than 40 years.
+Farmland that was destroyed in the process of militarization and the creation of battlefields produced an agricultural wasteland, forcing Vietnamese farmers to work with contaminated soil for more than 40 years.
 The environmental destruction caused by this defoliation has been described by Swedish Prime Minister Olof Palme, lawyers, historians and other academics as an ecocide.

 Ecological refugees

 The use of Agent Orange is considered a "notorious example" of the expropriation of human environment for warfare, forcing many rural Vietnamese to move to cities as ecological refugees to survive because their crops and livelihood had been destroyed.
-Harvard professor Samuel P. Huntington noted that during the Vietnam War the urban population doubled or tripled as people moved from rural areas to escape war.
+Harvard professor Samuel P. Huntington noted that during the Vietnam War, the urban population doubled or tripled as people moved from rural areas to escape war.
 Jim Glassman argued that ecological destruction and crop destruction, including from Agent Orange, produced rural refugees to cities and helped as part of counterinsurgency efforts to control rural areas and isolate the population from the Viet Cong.
 He further wrote that the millions of war refugees "cannot be seen narrowly as the result of one or another form of warfare".